robenkleene/design-references/after-effects/after-effects-graph-editor.md

 The options icon (below the Graph Editor, it looks like a bulleted list) is where you switch between the value graph and speed graph.

+### Speed

+The speed graph works a bit differently, the handle can't be rotated, so there's only two values:

+1. **Speed**: The height of the point.
+2. **Influence**: The length of the handle.

+#### Keyframe Velocity

+Speed and influence can also be set via a dialog box by choosing `Animation > Keyframe Velocity...` (`⇧⌘K`).
+This can also be used to change the speed graphs for several properties simultaneously.

 ## Curves

 ### Presets